IbraheemR/Muzi/customize.md

 ### 2.2 Page defaults

 By default Muzi only includes a `default` theme.
-To automatically use this for all your pages add the following links to your `_config.yml` file, or merge them with your [existing front matter defaults](https://jekyllrb.com/docs/configuration/front-matter-defaults/):
+To automatically use this for all your pages add the following lines to your `_config.yml` file, or merge them with your [existing front matter defaults](https://jekyllrb.com/docs/configuration/front-matter-defaults/):

 ```yaml
 defaults: